 GCs and Subcontractors Can Work Together to Speed Up Payments at the Top

-She encouraged all of her subcontractors to send preliminary notices, both to her at the GC office as well as to the property owner.
+- Encouraged all of her subcontractors to send preliminary notices, both to her at the GC office as well as to the property owner.

 And the beauty of this is that it only took a “reminder” (in the form of preliminary notices) of the power of a mechanics lien to get this desired result.
-No mechanics liens were filed – in fact, it never even got close to that.
+No mechanics liens were filed.
+In fact, it never even got close to that.

 In this Together